chauff/cse1500-web-transcripts/_lectures/js.md

 <sup>Screenshot of Firefox's Web Console, September 4, 2020.</sup>

 :flag: If you are already familiar with modern JavaScript you may wonder why we do not cover concepts such as promises and async/await (which were designed to solve the major issue that arise with callbacks) in this course.
-The reason is simply a lack of time.
+The reason is a lack of time.
 For those interested in how to make asynchronous programming in JavaScript less painful (and once you will have used callbacks in the programming project of this class you will understand what the phrase *callback hell* refers to), take a look at this [very detailed video](https://youtu.be/gB-OmN1egV8) on the topic.

 ### Document Object Model